Iran University of Medical Sciences • Journals

 - Flag possible ethical or integrity concerns to the EiC or publisher.

-Support the journal by reviewing, advising on strategy and promoting submissions from diverse communities, in line with IUMS diversity and inclusion goals.
+Support the journal by reviewing, advising on strategy and promoting submissions from diverse communities.

 - Provide expert peer review in their area of expertise.